Marrow-Science/wavefront-voronoi-ND/README.md

 The library functions "readbinI" and "readbinO" reads binary input and output files into internal ```wavefront``` and ```partition``` objects.

+Binary formats are not yet implemented.

+# WARNING

+The algorithm implementation is not yet thouroughly tested, although it does produce correct output in many cases.

 # Future work

-Stay tuned for an MPI implementation and further algorithm optimizations.
+Stay tuned for an MPI implementation, more testing, and further algorithm optimizations.

 # Love you!
 I hope you like it!